google/gpt-disk-rs/gpt_disk_io/README.md

 ## Minimum Supported Rust Version (MSRV)

-The current MSRV is 1.60.0 since that's the minimum for `uguid` and `gpt_disk_types`.
-Feel free to file an issue or create a PR if you have a use case that requires an older version.
+The current MSRV is 1.60.

 ## License